コンテンツにスキップ

 The "Shiruyarukawaruiruodoru Project" being streamed this time is a project directed by Junnosuke Tada that aims to take a step towards realizing a symbiotic society by getting to know ourselves and others.
 It will feature interviews with people who are engaged in activities that provide hints and inspiration for symbiosis, documentary footage of workshops, and a ceremony using the Bon Odori dance as a motif to remember those who have passed away, those who have been lost, and for the future of us who are here now.

-Yu Fujikawa ©Ben Matsunaga
+Yu Fujikawa © Ben Matsunaga

-Additionally, in the Music Division, Salsa Gum Tape, a rock band based in Kanagawa Prefecture formed by Satoshi Kashiwa with members who have disabilities, and Kifu Mitsuhashi, a shakuhachi player active both in Japan and overseas, will perform a multicultural collaboration of Western and Japanese music, both of which will be streamed live.
+In addition, in the "Music Division," the rock band Salsa Gum Tape, which was formed by Tetsu Kashiwa with members who have disabilities and is based in Kanagawa Prefecture, and the Shakuhachi player Kifu Mitsuhashi, who is active both in Japan and overseas, will perform a multicultural collaboration of Western and Japanese music, and both will be streamed live.
+Please look forward to it.

 A live performance by the rock band Salsa Gum Tape

-Don't miss the talk show on the theme of crafts and food, featuring cooking magazine editor-in-chief Ueno Hiroo and others.
+Don't miss the talk show on the theme of crafts and food, featuring cooking magazine editor-in-chief Hiroo Ueno and others.

-I think the key to realizing a diverse and inclusive society is for everyone to first find and express what they like, what is unique to them, and what they want to do.
+I think the key to realizing a more diverse and inclusive society is for everyone to first find and express what they like, what is unique to them, and what they want to do.

 I hope that the Tokyo 2020 Olympic and Paralympic Games and the cultural festival, the Tokyo 2020 NIPPON Festival, will be an opportunity for you to take a step towards your future.